SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Cdn/New-AzureRmCdnCustomDomain.md

 ## PARAMETERS

 ### -HostName
-The host name of the custom domain
+The host name of the custom domain.

 ```yaml
 Type: String